jtmoon79/goto_http_redirect_server/README.md

       a reload of any files passed via --redirects.
 This allows live updating of redirect information without disrupting the running server process.
       On Unix, the signal is SIGUSR1.
 On Windows, the signal is SIGBREAK.
-      On this system, the signal is 21 (Signals.SIGBREAK).
+      On this system, the signal is Signals.SIGBREAK (21).
       On Unix, use program `kill`.
 On Windows, use program `windows-kill.exe`.

       A reload of redirection files may also be requested via passed URI path